Museo Archeologico Nazionale

 Ospedale degli Incurabili

-Aptly skirting bohemian Piazza Bellini, this whitewashed art gallery features its own candlelit cafe-cum-bar, with alfresco seating at...
+Aptly skirting bohemian Piazza Bellini, this whitewashed gallery features its own cafe-bar speckled with books, flowers, cultured crowds...

 Piazza Museo Nazionale 19 · interesting places nearby